 Internet of Things

-Diverse sensors and data they collect give aerospace engineers an insight into possible problems with aircraft/spacecraft parts at the design and testing stages.
+• Aircraft design and testing: Diverse sensors and data give insight into possible problems with aircraft/spacecraft parts.

 Read more: Driving Digital Transformation in Aerospace & Defense: Recent Technology Trends

-Challenges of Aerospace Engineering Digitalization and Possible Solutions
+Challenges of Aerospace Digital Transformation and Possible Solutions

 Challenge 1: High cost